 In 1992, United Nations Member States gathered in Rio de Janeiro, Brazil, to reaffirm the Stockholm Declaration and refocus international attention on environmental protection in the context of the socioeconomic impacts of development.
 Ultimately, the Conference on Environment and Development, as the meeting was called, went far beyond mere reaffirmation.
 State participants agreed on a detailed sustainable development agenda called Agenda 21, a Statement of principles for the Sustainable Management of Forests, and the Rio Declaration, which enumerates a series of concrete principles to guide efforts to achieve sustainable development (explicitly using this term), reaffirming that the right to development, like all human rights, is inherently dependent upon effective environmental protection.

-During the Rio Conference, States further adopted three key MEAs, amongst other important milestones, for the development of a framework on human rights and the environment, that indirectly acknowledge their interrelationship (See Table 3 for further information):
+and the environment, that indirectly acknowledge their interrelationship (See Table 3 for further information):

-- 1. United Nations Framework Convention on Climate Change (UNFCCC), - 2.
-United Nations Convention to Combat Desertification (UNCCD), and - (CBD).
+- 1. United Nations Framework Convention on Climate Change (UNFCCC), - Desertification (UNCCD), and - 3.
+United Nations Convention on Biological Diversity (CBD).